Gbarra9/Shopping-Cart/README.md

 To create a Shopping Cart App to practice CRUD operations using a browser's local storage.
 To finish a project implementing vanilla HTML, CSS and JavaScript.
 Have a visual and functional web app working for Firefox and Chrome browsers.

+## Bundler

+Use Webpack to install add Third-Party Modules

 ## Third-Party Modules
 <strong>Moment.js</strong>
 <br/>